 If an injured worker disagrees with the decision or actions of the insurance company, he or she can appeal to the Department of Administration, Hearings Division by filing a Request for Hearing – Contested Claim within 70 days of the decision.34

-The injured worker also had the opportunity to settle his or her claim.
+The injured worker also had the opportunity to settle his or her Nevada workers compensation claim.

-If a work injury gets worse after a claim has been closed, it can be reopened.35
+If a work injury gets worse after a claim has been closed, the workers compensation claim can be reopened.35

 Reopening a claim requires a letter from a doctor that states that: